 Single-hose air conditioner

-A no-brainer, it has one hose.
+So how does it work?
 The single-hose air conditioner yanks warm air and moisture from the room and expels it outside through the exhaust.
 A negative pressure is created when the air is pushed out of the room, the air needs to be replaced.
 In turn, any opening in the house like doors, windows, and cracks will draw outside hot air into the room to replace the missing air.
-The air is cooled by the unit and ejected in the room.
+The air is cooled by the unit and ejected into the room.

 The PAC can be moved to a certain area in the house that needs to be cooled.
-If the area is big, the unit will have to work hard to provide cool air, which can degrade the system and require an air conditioning repair.
 If it is in a room with computers or a mini-fridge consider a more powerful unit.
 Balancing air is very important, it can also be done by HVAC zoning.